-Key legislation Korean Criminal Code (Criminal Code) Aggravated Punishment of Specific Crimes Act (Specific Crimes Act) Aggravated Punishment of Specific Economic Crimes Act (Specific Economic Crimes Act) Act on the Prevention of Corruption and the Establishment and Management of the Anti-Corruption and Civil Rights Corruption Code of Conduct for Public Officials of Korea (CoC) Combating Bribery of Foreign Public Officials in International Business Transactions Act (Foreign Bribery Act) Improper Solicitation and Graft Act (the Graft Act), also commonly known as the "Kim Young-ran Act" Private sector bribery Yes Extraterritorial effect No Exemption for facilitating payment No Defences The CoC, Graft Act and Foreign Bribery Act each set out exemptions to what is considered a bribe.
-Under the CoC, to constitute a bribe, benefits provided to a public official must be in connection with their official duties.
-Any benefit that is not in connection with their official duties is not considered a bribe.
-The Graft Act allows public officials to receive gifts and hospitality up to a certain threshold amount.
-Under the Foreign Bribery Act, a payment that would otherwise be considered a bribe is allowed if it is demanded or permitted under written law in the foreign official's country.
+Key legislation Korean Criminal Code (Criminal Code) Aggravated Punishment of Specific Crimes Act (Specific Crimes Act) Aggravated Punishment of Specific Economic Crimes Act (Specific Economic Crimes Act) Act on the Prevention of Corruption and the Establishment and Management of the Anti-Corruption and Civil Rights Commission Code of Conduct for Public Officials of Korea (CoC) Combating Bribery of Foreign Public Officials in International Business Transactions Act (Foreign Bribery Act) • Improper Solicitation and Graft Act (the Graft Act), also commonly known as the "Kim Young-ran Act" Private sector bribery Yes Extraterritorial effect No Exemption for facilitating payment No Defences The CoC, Graft Act and Foreign Bribery Act each set out exemptions to what is considered a bribe.
+The CoC, and the Graft Act allow public officials to receive gifts and hospitality up to a certain threshold amount.
+Under the Foreign Bribery Act, a payment that would otherwise be considered a bribe is allowed if it is required or permitted under written law in the foreign official's country.